 7: Apply a base coat

 Use your trusty base coat and apply a thin layer to each nail.
+This will help prevent staining from your nail colour.

 8: Apply your chosen colour

 Apply two coats of your chosen colour using quick, light strokes to allow polish to evenly distribute on each nail.
 For best results, wait for the first coat to dry before applying the second.
-It will eliminate those little polish bubbles that no one likes and don’t look professional in the slightest!

 9: Add a top coat once your nails have dried